rust-aarhus/meetups/meetups/2023/meetup-01.md

 The program for the evening is settled, but the individual times are subject to change:

 - 18:00 - 18:30: "Welcome - Let's build a new community together" - by Tue Henriksen
-- 18:35 - 18:55: "I already know a memory safe language, so why should I learn Rust?" by Philip Kristoffersen.
+- 18:35 - 18:55: "Why learn Rust if I know a memory-safe language?" by Philip Kristoffersen.
 - 18:55 - 19:40: Light dinner sponsored by [r2p] and [Geanix].
 - 19:40 - 20:25: "Breaking the limits of Rust: Exploring Static Reflection for Powerful Code Generation" by Wojciech Polak.
 - 20:30 - 21:00: Get help to get started with Rust, or get answers from other members on your Rust questions - bring your laptop!